Affricate

 An affricate is a consonant that begins as a stop and releases as a fricative, generally with the same place of articulation (most often coronal).
-It is often difficult to decide if a stop and fricative form a single phoneme or a consonant pair.
+It is often difficult to decide if a stop and fricative form a single phoneme or a consonant sequence.
 English has two affricate phonemes, //t͡ʃ// and //d͡ʒ//, generally spelled ch and j, respectively.